 Centre for Food in Canada (CFIC)

-Food impacts Canadians in an extraordinary range of ways.
-It affects our lives, our health, our jobs, our environment, and our economy.
+Food and beverages impact Canadians in an extraordinary range of ways.
+They affect our lives, our health, our jobs, our environment, and our economy.
 The Conference Board of Canada launched the Centre for Food in Canada (CFIC) in 2010 to address issues facing food in our country today and in the future.